SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 Instead of including the admin password in every install command, you can create a configuration file.

-1. Create a file named custom.properties inside the installer/customconfig folder of your SAP Commerce folder.
+1. Create a file named `custom.properties` inside the `installer/customconfig` folder of your SAP Commerce folder.
-2. Add the following line: initialpassword.admin=Y0urFav0r!tePassw0rd.
-Replace Y0urFav0r!tePassw0rd with the password you want to use.
+2. Add the following line: `initialpassword.admin=Y0urFav0r!tePassw0rd`.
+Replace `Y0urFav0r!tePassw0rd` with the password you want to use.
 3. Save the file.

-Next time you run the recipe install command, the settings inside custom.properties will be used to build the `local.properties file and there is no need to include -A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd`.
+Next time you run the recipe install command, the settings inside `custom.properties` will be used to build the `local.properties` file and there is no need to include `-A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd`.

 ## CORS Settings